 • Pruning: Like most fruit trees, Honeycrisp apple trees require careful pruning to yield the best crop.
 Prune in late winter or early spring when tree growth is dormant.
 Cut off any broken, dead, or diseased branches, as well as branches that are growing vertically.
 Once the fruit starts growing, you should also prune away excess buds so that there’s a space of about 8 inches between individual apples.
 This will help grow the largest, tastiest fruit.

-How to Plant a Honeycrisp Apple Tree
+How To Plant a Honeycrisp Apple Tree

 Honeycrisp apple trees aren’t grown from seeds—instead, fruit-bearing branches are grafted on to rootstocks and sold as saplings.
 Honeycrisp apple saplings are typically sold as bare root trees, meaning that the tree was grown in the ground, pulled out while it was dormant, shaken free of soil, and stored in a container with moist material.
 This is the easiest way to transport an already growing tree.